JasonBates/vibeCoding/README.md

 python simple_llm_request.py
 ```

-Enter a subject when prompted, and the script will generate a 5-line Japanese-style poem about that subject.
+Enter a subject when prompted, and the script will generate an English haiku about that subject that includes the word "pipes" and uses `|` separators between lines.

 ### Streamlit UI